Many agents don’t make it - be one of the ones that does. (Updated for 2024)

 Having a solid marketing plan is essential.
 At the very least, you need a website, a presence on social media, and a profile on both Zillow and Trulia (both are owned by the Zillow Group, FYI).
 Use these platforms to promote your services and your listings.

 Having your own website is important because it’s the one place online that you “own.”
 You “rent” space everywhere else (including Facebook, Instagram, YouTube, etc.).
 If those sites go down, or they decide to close your account, you have nowhere to turn.
 However, if you own a website, you’ll always have a home on the Internet.
-That said, it’s still a good idea to be on social media because your prospective clients hang out there.
+This is especially important as marketing changes come to MLS: You can still market properties on your property, but there are restrictions on how properties can be marketed on MLS, making your own website even more important.

 Zillow is a must because it gets over 160 million visits every month.
 You need an active profile there to be competitive.
 Being on Trulia is also a good idea.
 Although it only gets around 64 million monthly visitors, that's still a substantial amount of prospective clients that you could miss if you weren't there.